Agder Natural History Museum and Botanical Garden: Permanent exhibits

 The permanent exhibits are from the early 1990s.

 The museum's current exhibition space was opened by the then Crown Prince Harald 26 June 1990.

 Focus is placed on the topics: "from the Ice Age to the Present" and "from sea to the mountains".
-In addition, an exhibition on "minerals and rocks".
+In addition, there is an exhibition on "minerals and rocks".
 In addition to these, exhibitions are shown in limited periods.

-Botanical Garden
+Botanical garden

-Botanical garden consists of plants both outside and indoors.
+The botanical garden consists of plants both outside and indoors.
 Inside there is the largest collection of succulents in Norway, the issues are many and varied.
 Themes vary from year to year.
 The botanical garden is a source of knowledge, beauty, adventure and of course recreation, and includes all green spaces of Gimle Gård.

 Botanical Garden consists of exotic pitcher plants framing the garden, carnivorous plants, herbs, nectar garden and a popular children's playground.

 The garden contains various plant collections.
 There is an old park in the free English landscape style, historic rose garden, rose garden and modern roses, South Norwegian rose garden, millenniumgarden, conifers collection (arboretum), shrubs and trees at the museum's parking lot (lignoses), perennials, rock garden, pond with water plants, heather garden and a collection of Rhododendron.